MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/csv-mapping.md

 # CSV mapping

-CSV mapping is one way to map incoming data to columns inside tables.
-When the ingestion source file is in CSV format, or any other delimiter-separated format, map the file content to the table using a CSV mapping.

-CSV mapping can be applied on all the delimiter-separated tabular formats: CSV, TSV, PSV, SCSV, SOHsv and TXT.
+Use CSV mapping to map incoming data to columns inside tables when your ingestion source file is any of the following delimiter-separated tabular formats: CSV, TSV, PSV, SCSV, SOHsv and TXT.
 For more information, see supported [data formats](../../ingestion-supported-formats.md).

 [!INCLUDE [data-mapping-overview](../../includes/data-mapping-overview.md)]